mabq/arch-base/README.md

      ```

      > If you don't have the `~/.vault_key` file yet on the controller machine, create one following the instructions below.

-     > If you get any weird errors related to previous state of the target installation disk try completely erasing disk data as instructed above.

      > You will be prompted for the root password of the managed node (the one you changed recently).
 If no errors occur the managed node will shutdown automatically after a successful installation.